kshedden/cscar_terminal/background.md

-* The "style [of using UNIX is] based on the use of tools: using programs separately or in combination to get a job done, rather than doing it by hand, by monolithic self-sufficient subsystems, or by special-purpose, one-time programs."
-(Kernighan, Ritchie)
+* The "style [of using UNIX is] based on the use of tools: using programs separately or in combination to get a job done, rather than doing it by hand, by monolithic self-sufficient subsystems, or by special-purpose, one-time programs" (Kernighan, Ritchie)